Weber Honors College

 The Honors Minor in Interdisciplinary Studies is the unique Honors curriculum that students take while they are at SDSU.
 The Honors Minor includes a unique offering of courses dedicated to interdisciplinary inquiry.
 The minor provides the ideal avenue for students to become intellectually well rounded.
 The integrative nature of the coursework invites students to reach beyond the boundaries of their academic major and join in scholarly conversation with students and faculty from disciplines other than their own.

 The Honors Minor in Interdisciplinary Studies is made up of 16 total units.
 Three of these units count toward General Education requirements.
 All Honors classes are interactive and discussion based, and enrollment is capped at 25.
 The 16 units (6 classes) are intended to be spread across the student’s time at SDSU.
-Depending on when they are admitted, students can complete the curriculum in 2, 3, or 4 years.
-Students typically enroll in at least 1 Honors class per academic year.
+Depending on when they are admitted, students can complete the curriculum in two, three, or four years.
+Students typically enroll in at least one Honors class per academic year.

 As part of the Honors Minor, students are required to study abroad and participate in at least one high-impact experience (research, leadership, service, or performance) before they graduate.
 In order to graduate from the Weber Honors College, students are also required to maintain a 3.2 GPA.